 Some patterns we see in the way the Lord interacts with us, his children, are easier to spot than others.
 How the Lord deals with questions from us is not cut and dried, because his response is based on the laws of agency and in His love for us.
 There are conditions and restrictions to how he can answer our questions.
 But there are patterns because there are specific rules that apply.

 First, let’s look at how his love for us affects his ability to answer our questions.
-In Matthew 7:6–11 He gives a series of instructions, all of which he, himself, lives by.
-Read down through these and then we will talk about each one.
+In Matthew 7:6-11 He gives a series of instructions, all of which he, himself, lives by.
+Read down through these verses then we will talk about each one.

 6 Give not that which is holy unto the dogs, neither cast ye your pearls before swine, lest they trample them under their feet, and turn again and rend you.